Alaska BBQ Association

 1. The ABBQA uses a double-blind judging system.
 Your entry will be received and a number marked on the top of the box to be used for judging purposes only.
 Your team number remains unexposed to the judges.

-2. Speak with the head judge if you have any questions about ABBQA rules or any other aspects of the contest.
-Please stay after the cook’s meeting if you are inexperience with ABBQA contests and you would like some help.
+2. Speak with the Head Judge if you have any questions about ABBQA rules or any other aspects of the contest.
+Please stay after the cook’s meeting if you are inexperienced with ABBQA contests and you would like some help.
 Teams willing to mentor inexperience teams should stay after the cook’s meeting to offer help.